In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 - Remove Outlook-related entries

-- Restart Outlook and enter your password again
+- Enter your password again

 Verify Account Settings